fluencelabs/docs/docs/stake/overview.md

 The reward for a Compute Unit in an epoch fluctuates around the target value.
 It's determined by the proportion of correct proofs submitted by the CU relative to the total number of correct proofs submitted by all providers in that epoch.
 This algorithm ensures that the rewards pool stays close to the target value in FLT, making smooth adjustments when necessary.

 _The rewards earned by a CU for submitting proofs are shared between the compute provider and the staker.
-This division is determined by the staking rate outlined in the Capacity Commitment terms set by the compute Provider created it._
+This division is determined by the staking rate outlined in the Capacity Commitment terms set by the compute Provider who created it._

 #### Rewards from Deals

 An active Capacity Commitment, in which Compute Units submit proofs that they're ready to serve users' workloads, can be rented by users (developers).
-Users publish their own offer, specifying their compute requirements and the price they're willing to pay.
+Users publish their offer, specifying their compute requirements and the price they're willing to pay.
 The Compute Marketplace's smart contract automatically matches offers from providers and developers and verifies that both parties' requirements are met.
 As a result, a **Deal** is created.
-CUs then transition from the **Capacity Commitment Proofs submission** move to the **Deal** service mode.
+CUs then transition from the **Capacity Commitment Proofs submission** to the **Deal** service mode.

 For the time spent computing resources in a Deal, CC's Staker **continues to earn rewards in FLT** in the same amount as in the Capacity Commitment Proofs mode.